AlmostBearded/respvis-thesis/README.md

 4. Compile the PDF with the following sequence of commands

-   pdflatex survey
+   pdflatex thesis
-   biber survey
+   biber thesis
-   pdflatex survey
+   pdflatex thesis
-   pdflatex survey
+   pdflatex thesis
-   pdflatex survey
+   pdflatex thesis

   Running pdflatex (or biber) often creates intermediate files which